hyunjialee/hyunjialee/README.md

 Currently a student at Zip Code Wilmington.</div>

-- 🌱 I’m currently polishing my skills in Spring Boot and SQL
+- 🌱 I’m currently polishing my skills in Spring and SQL

 <br/>